Synopsis

 More from Helen Czerski

-Energy and climate change | Royal Institution Christmas Lectures
+Global energy, climate change and oceans | Royal Institution Christmas Lectures

-Energy and climate change | Royal Institution Christmas Lectures
+Global energy, climate change and oceans | Royal Institution Christmas Lectures

 Dr Helen Czerski demonstrates how climate change is impacting the ocean.